-1. State Cost Requirement
+1. State Cost Requirement (See Appendix A for more information)

-See Appendix A for more information, including an additional proposal to worsen accuracy of the error rate system.

 Section What it would do Massachusetts impact 10007 Starting immediately upon passage, states would be responsible for 75% of administrative costs (versus 50%).
-For state fiscal year 2026, according to the Healey Administration this would cost Massachusetts about \$53 million/year.
+For state fiscal year 2026, this would cost Massachusetts approximately \$55 million/year.
 10006 Starting FY2028, all states would be required to pay 5% of SNAP benefits.
+If a 5% state cost requirement were in place now in Massachusetts, it would cost the state \$132 million/year.
 If a state has a payment error rate of between 6 and 8% the state cost requirement increases to 15%.
-Between 8 and 10% it increases to If a 5% state cost requirement were in place now in Massachusetts, according to the Healey Administration it would cost the state \$131 million/year.
-20%.
+Between 8 and 10% it increases to 20%.
 If the error rate is 10% or higher, the state share is 25%.
 In FY23 MA had an error rate of 9.86%.
-If MA needed to provide 20% of SNAP benefits, it would cost \$529 million/year.
-(Note the bill proposes a \$0 error rate threshold - which would artificially inflate the error rate.
-See Appendix A).
+1 If MA needed to provide 20% of SNAP benefits, it would cost \$529 million/year.
+See Appendix A for more information about this requirement and additional proposals to worsen accuracy of the error rate system.
 For context, in 2024 universal free school meals cost Massachusetts about \$180 million.